dcvath/Final_Project/README.md

 Will the wines produced at JDD Vineyards generate high quality scores and be successful?

 ### Data Source
 The data was sourced from Kaggle.
 The team has included a screen shot of the sample dataset as well as the specific links/files where the data can be obtained.
+The dataset includes the following attributes:
+- fixed acidity
+- volatile acidity
+- citric acid
+- residual sugar
+- chlorides
+- free sulfur dioxide
+- total sulfur dioxide
+- density
+- pH
+- sulphates
+- alcohol

 ![data sample screen shot](https://user-images.githubusercontent.com/85654649/142744105-690acf22-5e34-47c4-b336-f64fab2015eb.png)